Can you give me some basics?

 Does the Conference provide housing and/or meals?

 You must secure your own housing and meals.
 This is your primary expense to attend.
 Because we are located in a resort area, motels, cabins, condos, and campgrounds abound.
 Some are expensive.
 If you look hard, you can find good value but lower cost housing.
 Check out www.okobojirentals.com.
 Here, private owners offer properties for rent, sometimes for larger groups, thereby reducing the per person cost.
-You may also visit www.vacationokoboji.com to learn of resorts, motels and campgrounds.
+You may also visit www.vacationokoboji.com to learn about resorts, motels, and campgrounds.
 As for meals, many rental units have kitchens.
 Restaurants at several price points may be found near the Conference campus.

 Housing and meals are offered for some on campus during the Conference.
 What’s up with that?